CTSyn: A Foundation Model for Cross Tabular Data Generation: Abstract

 \section{Abstract}

-Generative Foundation Models (GFMs) have produced synthetic data with remarkable quality in modalities such as images and text.
-However, applying GFMs to tabular data poses significant challenges due to the inherent heterogeneity of table features.
-Existing cross-table learning frameworks are hindered by the absence of both a generative model backbone and a decoding mechanism for heterogeneous feature values.
-To overcome these limitations, we introduce the Cross-Table Synthesizer (CTSyn), a diffusion-based foundational model tailored for tabular data generation.
-CTSyn introduces three major components: an aggregator that consolidates heterogeneous tables into a unified latent space; a conditional latent diffusion model for sampling from this space; and type-specific decoders that reconstruct values of varied data types from sampled latent vectors.
-Extensive testing on real-world datasets reveals that CTSyn not only {\em significantly} outperforms existing table synthesizers in utility and diversity, but also {\em uniquely} enhances performances of downstream machine learning beyond what is achievable with real data, thus establishing a new paradigm for synthetic data generation.
+Generative Foundation Models (GFMs) have achieved remarkable success in producing high-quality synthetic data for images and text.
+However, their application to tabular data presents significant challenges due to the heterogeneous nature of table features.
+Current cross-table learning frameworks struggle because they lack a generative model backbone and an effective mechanism to decode heterogeneous feature values.
+To address these challenges, we propose the Cross-Table Synthesizer (CTSyn), a diffusion-based generative foundation model for tabular data generation.
+CTSyn comprises two key components.
+The first is an autoencoder network that consolidates diverse tables into a unified latent space.
+It dynamically reconstructs table values using a table schema embedding, allowing adaptation to heterogeneous datasets.
+The second is a conditional latent diffusion model that generates samples from the learned latent space, conditioned on the table schema.
+Through large-scale pre-training, CTSyn outperforms existing table synthesizers on standard benchmarks in both utility and diversity.
+These results position CTSyn as a promising framework for synthetic table generation and lay the groundwork for developing large-scale tabular foundation models.